reisxd/TizenBrew/docs/README.md

 ## Installation

 To install TizenBrew, you need to have a Samsung TV (Tizen) device that has at least Tizen 3.0 (2017 or newer).
-There are two ways to install TizenBrew.
+There are three ways to install TizenBrew.

 ### Using TizenBrew Installer